New Vision for Independence, Inc. (New Vision) is a

 Villages.
 New Vision is the only provider of these vital services for this

 population in this geographic area.

-Mission Statement: New Vision for Independence is committed to excellence in providing rehabilitation, community education, and support services for people with low vision or blindness, and their families to promote independence, acceptance, and self-confidence.
+Mission Statement: New Vision for Independence is committed to excellence in providing rehabilitation, community education, advocacy, and support services for people with low vision or blindness, and their families to promote independence, acceptance, and self-confidence.